 - Enrollment trends over the past 5 years are down for all of the VSC institutions, counting by either FTE (full time equivalent) or by headcount.
-There was an uptick from FY15 to FY16 for Castleton University and Vermont Technical College, but the downward trend continued for the other three schools.
-The primary reason for this trend is the declining number of students graduating from high school in the state. - Accrual of the costs of other post-employment benefits (OPEB) totaling over \$60 million through FY2016, which is not being pre-funded, but paid when incurred during retirement periods.
-Groups have been closed for all staff hired in the future which will reduce this liability over time. - Debt financing was secured for construction projects in FY2008 and FY2010, with construction projects placed in service through FY2013.
-In 2005, 2008 and 2009, VSC borrowed funds for construction projects.
-For each of these, we entered into debt swap arrangements with the lender to provide a fixed interest rate over the life of these loans.
-The market value of these debt swaps is reflected in the Statement of Net Assets.
-It is included in the Asset section as deferred outflows of resources, and in the liability section as Interest Rate Swap.
+There was an uptick from FY16 to FY17 for Vermont Technical College, but the downward trend continued for the other colleges.
+The primary reason for this trend is the declining number of students graduating from high school in the state. - Accrual of the costs of other post-employment benefits (OPEB) totaling \$65 million through FY2017, which is not being pre-funded, but paid when incurred during retirement periods.
+Groups have been closed for all staff hired in the future which will reduce this liability over time. - In FY2013, the System refinanced its bonds issued in FY2004 using publicly-traded, fixed rate bonds backed by the System's general obligation credit rating.
+In FY2017, the System refinanced its privately-placed, variable rate bank loans issued in FY2006, FY2008 and FY2009, terminated the related interest rate swaps, and amortized a balloon maturity associated with the FY2008 loan.
+The System structured the repayments to provide debt service relief from FY2018 through FY2021, followed by level debt service from FY2022 through FY2038.
+The FY2017 debt was issued through the Vermont Municipal Bond Bank, is publicly-traded and fixed rate, and is backed by the System's appropriation from the State of Vermont.
+In addition to the bonds issued in FY2013 and FY2017, the System's debt also includes publicly-traded fixed rate general obligation bonds issued in FY2011.